 Monitor the Results

-This is one of the most important steps with social media marketing that is often missed.
+This is one of the most important steps in social media marketing that is often missed.
 You can view and analyze your ad results using the Meta Ads Manager tool.
 You will be able to see a lot of information, such as how many times your ad was shown (impressions), how many people clicked on your ad, and how much money you spent on the campaign.
 A few of the more important numbers you will want to pay attention to are:

 - ROAS (return on spend) – any number below 1 means you are spending more money on advertising than the amount of revenue generated